remiliacorp/remi-blog/posts/remilia-the-card-game-remi-tcg-a-k-a-remi-cards.md

   - projects
   - remilia-cards
 ---
 ![](/static/img/imgbin-monster-girl-encyclopedia-basilisk-snake-lamia-snake-udajswqucw0v53yhltzfigrxs_t.jpg)

+Ome Onno will produce a series of trading cards sold as collectable NFTs in a fictional card game inspired by Magic: The Gathering's game-breaking meta exploit community.

 The cards in the game will feature monsters, items and traps.
 The monsters will all be some anthropomorphized to some form indicative of the female gender.